vagetablechicken/HybridSQL-docs/hybridse/language_guide/udf/Files/udfs_8h.md

 **Description**:

 Used by feature zero, for each string value from specified column of window, split by delimeter and then split each segment as kv pair, then add each key to output list.
 Null and illegal segments are skipped.

 **Supported Types**:

-* [list_string, list_string, list_string]
+* [`list<string>`, `list<string>`, `list<string>`]

 ### function fz_window_split_by_value